 FIG. 9 - ELEMENTARY DIAGRAM FOR ELECTRICALLY OPERATED DRAWOUT BREAKER.
 CONTACT POSITIONS ARE SHOWN WITH BREAKER OPEN AND CLOSING SPRINGS DISCHARGED.
+TYP #183L712 "R" SERIES

-5.2.1 ALTERNATE CONTROL CIRCUIT
+5.2.1 ALTERNATE CONTROL CIRCUIT USED

-Later production breakers use the electrical control circuit shown in Fig. 9A for all control voltages except 250 volts D.C. which uses the circuit shown in Fig. 9.
+A second type of electrical control is shown in Fig. 9A for all control voltages except 250 volts D.C. which uses the circuit shown in Fig. 9.
 This alternate control circuit eliminates the X-relay and CC switch shown in Fig. 9.

-The motor is energized through the 'G' cutoff switch and the K-relay contact.
-The motor is deenergized when the 'G' cutoff switch changes state which occurs when the closing spring is fully charged.
+The motor is energized through the "G" cutoff switch and the K-relay contact.
+The motor is deenergized when the "G" cutoff switch changes state which occurs when the closing spring is fully charged.

 With the closing spring propped fully-charged, the breaker is ready for closing.
-This may be accomplished electrically by depressing the closing switch on the breaker (if so equipped) or by a remote closing switch.
-Operation of the closing switch energizes the K-relay, which in turn energizes the closing solenoid.
+This may be accomplished electrically by closing the "PB" switch on the breaker (if so equipped) or by a remote closing switch.
+Operation of the closing switch energizes the K-relay, which in turn energizes the closing solenoid "CC".
 This removes the prop, releasing the closing springs to close the breaker.
-The 'F' cutoff switch is only installed on breakers using D.C. control voltage.
+The "F" cutoff switch is only installed on breakers using D.C. control voltage.